 What can you do?

-Watch out for these words!
+Watch out for these commonly used phrases:

-• "You will be in la-la land."
+* "You will be in La-La Land."
 How you can be anywhere you don't remember beats us!
-La-la land would be more like having a large dose of pain killers - you would be awake but not care.
+"La-La Land" would be more like having a large dose of pain killers - you would be awake but not care.
 With Versed you will be functional but won't remember a thing.

-Insist on answers
+Insist on answers!

-• Remember that anesthesiologists are not employees of the hospital, but they have no problem hiding behind hospital rules when there is a problem.
+* Remember that anesthesiologists are not employees of the hospital, but they have no problem hiding behind hospital rules when there is a problem.

-• Keep in mind that they are working for you, so ultimately YOU are the boss.
+* Keep in mind that they are working for you, so ultimately YOU are the boss.
 Most of them will not volunteer anything, so you must be prepared to ask them very specific questions, and be very assertive.
 A patient advocate, who can be a caring friend or relative, should accompany you to all appointments and procedures and take notes.

-• Be sure to find out what your financial liability will be if you are not satisfied.
+* Be sure to find out what your financial liability will be if you are not satisfied.

+There are concerned people out there who will accept your feedback.
+At least we like to think there are a few.
+They can't read our minds.
 Complain first to the hospital.
 They may ask you to put it in writing.
 Do so.
 That way there is a record of your complaint.
 Then, talk to your anesthesiologist.
 Chances are, he/she works through a group.
 If the anesthesiologist does not respond, try going to the associates group.

 Personal Accounts